 Indian food captivates many of us in a very special way.
 Its colors, aromas, deep flavors, and simplicity gives it that amazing touch and takes us somewhere unique and beautiful every time we savor it.
 India has so many different regions, and each one has its own amazing cuisine, although they all have something in common.

 Rahkee Yadav is a cook, born and raised in India, who decided to put all her childhood cooking experience to good use.
 She manages to simplify all her favorite Indian dishes and make them entirely vegan and uber healthy.
 With beautiful photos and carefully crafted recipes, this book is one to hold on to.
-You will cherish it forever!

 Why not give it to someone as a gift?
 Giving vegan cookbooks to your loved ones is a great way to spread the word and practice some indirect activism.
 Once people realize vegan food can be delicious and uncomplicated, they will open up to the possibility of making it a lifestyle.